Bart-Breekveldt/Urban_Greenspace_Accessibility/README.md

 **Block 10: get preferred parks for each grid:**
 Here I assume the theory of the rationally thinking and calculating person on basis of this model.
 He/She/It will choose the park for leisure activities with the best score.
 If a grid-park pair is within the threshold (the earlier subsetted dataframes per distance decay variants), the best grid-park pair is subsetted to determine the preferred park of residents of a certain grid.
 This is a different angle in which the most popular parks from a preference perspective can be determined which can be used to aggregate to a parks' service capacity.
 File paths are also created i non existent.
 Difference in files is that in here no aggregeation is done, thus all files are detailed per threshold, which result in a bit more files.

+The Local Multiple Gravity Model differs in a slight way.
+Especially the first blocks.

+**Block 1 city boundaries**:
+Absence of loading any grids from ISO3 countries.
+Grid information was delivered clipped and only needs reading files.
+This block is thus only for extracting city boundaries.

+Block 2 road networks:

 **Limitations and other considerations**
 The performance of the script is determined by the city size, because this means more grids, the park area, which means more chance on park entry points, but most of all to the road network density.
 The size of the road network doesn't matter, the Dijkstra algorithm works incrementally and only considers the city pairs within a determined euclidean distance, as the pathfinding block (7) is the most computationally expensive.
 The Dijkstra algorithm, and even the BiDirectionalDijkstra become exponentially slower in number of route steps due to their nature, if the network is denser, more steps are needed, thus the process becomes slower.
 Cities that check all the boxes and mainly the box of network density like London, UK.